IANTHEREAL/graph/docs/business_operations/How to apply for Feishu Contract Access.md

+## How to apply for Feishu Contract Access

 If you have the need to submit, review and approve contracts in LARK, you will have to apply for the Feishu Contract Access with the steps listed below:

 1. Go to the LARK manual bar on the left and select "Approval"